 - Clean frequently touched surfaces and objects.

 - Call ahead before visiting a doctor.
-See www.washtenaw.org/COVID19 and click the “If you’re sick” button for information on managing your symptoms and when to get medical care.
+See our What to do if you’re sick page for information on managing symptoms and when to get medical care.

 - Make a list of anyone you came in contact with 48 hours before your symptoms started, or since you were exposed.

-Health Department staff will be in touch with you to connect you with needed resources during isolation and conduct contract tracing to make sure people you’ve had close contact with go into quarantine.
+Health Department staff may be in touch with you to connect you with needed resources during isolation and conduct contact tracing to make sure people you’ve had close contact with go into quarantine.
 Pick up the phone if we call you to help us slow the spread of COVID-19!
 We will NEVER ask you for social security, credit card, bank account, or immigration status information.
 Learn more about how contact tracing can help slow the spread of COVID-19.

 A negative diagnostic test only means you were not infected on the day of the test.
 There have also been reports of false negatives.
 Continue to practice prevention measures to protect yourself and others, especially if you are feeling sick or had known exposure to COVID-19.